rstudio/pool/tests/testthat/_snaps/pool.md

       !
 Object creation failed.
       * The `factory` must not return `NULL`

-# pool can't be closed twice
+# pool can't fetch or close after close

     Code
       poolCheckout(pool)
     Condition
       Error in `poolCheckout()`:
       !
-This pool is no longer valid.
-Cannot fetch new objects.
+The pool has been closed.
+    Code
+      poolClose(pool)
+    Condition
+      Error in `poolClose()`:
+      !
+The pool has been closed.

 # max size is enforced